Hummus with Soft Boiled Egg, Pickled Onion, Parsley, and Sumac Oil

 - 1 dried bay leaf

-For Serving:
+For Assembly:

-- 1 tablespoon high-quality extra virgin olive oil
+- 1 tablespoon extra virgin olive oil

-- 1/2 teaspoon ground sumac (see tips)
+- ½ teaspoon ground sumac

-- 1 whole large egg
+- 1 large egg

-- small bunch of flat leaf parsley leaves
+- small bunch flat leaf parsley leaves

-- spoonful pickled red onion (see above)
+- pickled red onion see recipe above

-- 1 (10 ounce) container Sabra Classic Hummus
+- 1 (10-ounce) container Sabra Classic Hummus

-- sesame seeds, for garnishing (optional)
+- toasted sesame seeds for garnishing

 Instructions

-- Whisk together the olive oil and sumac in a small bowl, and set aside.
-Cook the soft-boiled egg: set a timer for 6 minutes.
-Set aside a small ice bath bowl.
+- Cook the Egg: Set a timer for 6 minutes.
+Set aside a small ice bath.
 Bring a small saucepan of cold water to a low simmer.
 Gently lower the egg into the simmering water and start the timer (cook for 6 minutes).
 Immediately transfer the egg to the ice water water, and allow it to sit until cool enough to handle.
 Carefully peel and set aside on a paper-toweled lined plate until ready to serve.

-- Spoon and spread the hummus into a shallow bowl or plate.
+- Assemble: Spoon and spread the hummus into a shallow bowl or plate.
 Top with a small bunch of flat leaf parsley, spoonful of pickled red onion, and the egg (right before serving, cut in half to break the yolk).
 Spoon the sumac oil over the egg, parsley, and hummus.
 Sprinkle with sesame seeds, if desired.
-Serve immediately with warmed or toasted pita wedges for dipping.

 Tips for Success: